 No information is ever given about Proto in the few appearances he makes in 2nd Gig.
 It isn't until he falls victim to an attack barrier and reveals that he's a Bioroid prototype that we ever learn anything.
 Unfortunately, this comes near the end of the series, and really plays no part of the story, and such a detail was never hinted at or mentioned again.
 It may have been an Aborted Arc that somehow still got some details through, or a possible Sequel Hook for another plotline.

-Complete Monster: Kazundo Gohda, director of the Cabinet Intelligence Service.
+Complete Monster: Kazundo Gohda is the director of the Cabinet Intelligence Service.
 A smug, charmless, callous, and amoral Manipulative Bastard, Gohda's (largely self-inflicted) Inferiority Superiority Complex and obsession with Great Man theory led him to kill hundreds with the terrorist-producing Individual Eleven virus, come within inches of starting a genocidal war, and try to nuke a crowded city-state half a mile off the coast of Japan just to show that he could.
 To give some impression of how severely he eclipses the other villains of the series in heinousness, one of his minor crimes was deliberately exposing labourers to a dangerous work environment (he asked them to excavate a buried ruin, but didn't tell them it was a heavily-irradiated nuclear facility), and then covering it up with a string of murders.
 Someone else did something similar on much the same scale elsewhere in the series, and it became the driving force of most of the first season.